raffscardoso/Numerical-Analysis/README.md

 *Simphson's 1/3 rule*
     This program takes the limits of the interval and computes the integration the given static function using simphson's 1/3 rule.

+*Simphson's 3/8 rule*
+    This program takes the limits of the interval and computes the integration the given static function using simphson's 3/8 rule.

 *Trapezoidal rule*
     This program takes the limits of the interval and computes the integration t he given static function using trapezoidal's rule.